Key Breed Facts

 Average Cost to keep/care for a Curly Coated Retriever

-The Curly Coated Retriever has a very unique coat that consists of tight curls which allows these dogs to shake off water in a matter of seconds after they have been swimming leaving them virtually dry.
-They are renowned for their skills in the field and highly prized for their retrieving abilities.
+The Curly Coated Retriever has a unique coat that consists of a mass of small, crisp tight curls which allows these dogs to shake off water in a matter of seconds when wet leaving them virtually dry.
+The breed is thought to be one of the oldest “retrievers” around.
+They have always been renowned for their skills in the field and highly prized for their retrieving abilities.
 They have also become a popular choice both as companion dogs and family pets thanks to their striking coats and their very kind natures especially when they are around children.
-With this said, they are not the best choice for first-time dog owners because they need to be handled with a firm but gentle hand so they understand who is boss.
+With this said, Curly Coated Retrievers are not the best choice for first-time dog owners because they need to be handled with a firm but gentle hand to help dogs understand who is boss.

 Height at the withers: Males 64 - 69 cm, Females 58 - 64 cm